tahczeban/Election_Analysis/README.md

 # Election_Analysis
 Python/VScode
-## Project Overview
+## Overview of Election Audit
 Completed the following tasks for election audit of a recent local congressional election via creation of lists and dictionaries; empty strings; variables; for loops; decision statements with logical operators; repitition statements with conversion to text files in order to assist Tom.
 Tom is an employee at the Colorado Board of Elections and this was completed a) to generate a report to certify this election and b) help Tom determine if Python is more efficient at automating the report in comparison to VBA, per the request of his manager, Seth.
+This report emphasized the following in order to complete the assessment:

 1. Calculate total# votes
 2. Formulate a complete list of candidates receiving votes